Overview of Configuration Management Controls for CMMC 2.0 Compliance

 This article provides an in-depth overview of configuration management controls for CMMC 2.0 compliance, breaking down each control, explaining how to implement them, and offering best practices to help organizations achieve compliance.

-What is Configuration Management in CMMC 2.0?
+Configuration Management in CMMC 2.0

 Definition of Configuration Management